 Lightly draw the contour (outline) of the apple using a Tombow Mono HB Pencil on a 5″ x 7″ piece of Strathmore Series Bristol Board Smooth.

-Drawing Tip: The proportions of the subject you are drawing have to be accurate if your goal is to draw a realistic drawing.
-Using the grid method to sketch out the subject will help you to keep the proportions accurate.
+Drawing Tip: The proportions of the subject you are drawing must be accurate if your goal is to draw a realistic drawing.
+The grid method to sketch the subject will help keep the proportions accurate.

-You can also use this as a practice for sketching an apple to enhance your sketching skills.
+You can also use this to practice sketching an apple to enhance your sketching skills.

-Note: The lines in the drawing below are darker than what I normally sketch for my drawings.
+Note: The lines in the drawing below are darker than I usually sketch for my drawings.

-I only drew the outline of this apple darker in this drawing tutorial so you can see it better on this post.
+I only outlined this apple darker in this drawing tutorial so that you can see it better in this post.

-Sketching the subject lightly will make it easier to erase the outline of the subject after you have added the shading.
+Sketching the subject lightly will make it easier to erase the subject’s outline after adding the shading.

 Nothing in life has a line around it.